Builderb0y/BigGlobe/README.md

-Current status: Released on [Modrinth](https://modrinth.com/mod/big-globe), but still in alpha.
-Only the overworld and nether have custom generation right now.
-The end is still a work in progress.
+Current status: Released on [Modrinth](https://modrinth.com/mod/big-globe), but still in beta.
+Worldgen is subject to change at any time.